 4. Recognition, reviews, and clear career paths

-Recent trends indicate that more and more employees seek long-term careers with clear goals and growth opportunities.
+More and more employees seek long-term careers with clear goals and growth opportunities.
 It can help to establish a plan for an investment in staff growth that includes transparent details on promotion opportunities.
 Make this work clear in your job postings, employee handbooks, and interviews.